tldraw/core/example-simple/README.md

-# @tldraw/core-example-simple
+# @tldraw/core Simple Example

 A (relatively) simple example project with a very fast dev server.

+To start this project:

-You probably do not need to start the server here: it is started as part of `yarn start:simple` in the root directory.
+- run `yarn start:simple` in the root directory
+- open `http://localhost:5420` in your browser